 I guess it's something like:

-If you split it at "
+If you split it at "``" the 4 strings would look like this:

 Why do you use xml for returning 3 values?
 Just 3 comma-seperated-values would be enough.
 If you have to use xml, why do you parse the xml string manually?
 There are many xml parsers out there.